All About Pediatric Gliomas (Low and High Grade)

 Radiation therapy uses x-rays or high- energy particles that are directed at a tumor to kill abnormal cells.
 The dose of radiation will depend on the type of tumor, the location of the tumor, and the age of the child.
 Radiation can have side effects, specifically causing long-term impairment in development in children who are very young.
 Radiation therapy is often delayed as long as possible in the youngest children to give them a chance to grow and develop as much as possible before receiving radiation.
 The doctors who provide radiation therapy are called radiation oncologists.
 Families will meet with their pediatric oncologists and radiation oncologists to determine the best plan for treatment with radiation.

-There are two types of radiation therapy that can be used: photon radiotherapy and proton radiotherapy.
-Photon radiotherapy is the traditional form of radiation therapy and has been around longer.
+There are two main types of radiation therapy that can be used: photon radiotherapy and proton radiotherapy.
+Photon radiotherapy is the traditional form of radiation therapy..
 Photon therapy refers to the use of x-rays that are aimed at the tumor, enter the body, travel through the tumor, and then exit from through the other side of the body.
 This means that the tissues on either side of the tumor are treated with radiation, in addition to the tumor itself.
 Proton therapy is different.
 Protons enter the body and are at their peak dose at the site of the tumor.
 This means that they do not give as much radiation to the tissues on either side of the tumor.
 This can be very helpful when radiation is given to an important part of the body, such as the brain.
 Only some cancer centers are able to use proton therapy currently, but it can be a good option for treating brain tumors in children.

-Chemotherapy is medicine that is taken to treat cancer.
+Chemotherapy is medicine that is used to treat cancer.
 Chemotherapy can be given by mouth, into a vein, into the muscle or into the spinal fluid.
 After surgery, children with high-grade gliomas will often receive chemotherapy in addition to radiation therapy.
 Some children will receive chemotherapy before surgery to shrink the tumor and make it possible to remove more of the tumor.
 The chemotherapy agents that are currently used in treating high-grade gliomas are vincristine, carboplatin, temozolamide, lomustine, vorinostat, bevacizumab and irinotecan.
 Some children with low-grade gliomas whose tumors cannot be removed surgically will receive chemotherapy as well.
 Children may be enrolled on a clinical trial examining if new chemotherapy regimens are better than what is currently used.

 Low-grade gliomas (pilocytic astrocytoma and fibrillary astrocytoma) – For patients with low-grade gliomas, surgery may be the only treatment that is needed.
 If a child has a gross total resection, he or she does not need any other treatment.
 If there is not a gross total resection or if the tumor grows after surgery, a child may need radiation or chemotherapy.
 This decision will be made based on how much of the tumor remains, the post-operative symptoms of the child, and the age of the child.